radoslavdodek/media-finder/README.md

 ![MP3 Finder App Preview](pictures/app-preview.png)

-The application can be installed on mobile devices, enabling users to use it as a "Share" target for seamless integration and functionality.
+The application can be installed on mobile devices, enabling users to use it as a "Share" target for seamless integration.

 ![PWA Sharing Target](pictures/pwa-share-target.png)